freevo/kaa-base/doc/core/mainloop.rst

-pynotifier will be used if it exists, otherwise kaa will fallback to an internal version which supports integration with gtk and Twisted main loops. kaa.base fully wraps and enhances stock pyNotifier API with process, thread and signal handling and a wide variety of callback classes.
+pynotifier will be used if it exists, otherwise kaa will fallback to an internal version which supports integration with gtk and Twisted main loops. kaa.base fully wraps and enhances stock pyNotifier API with process, thread and signal handling and a wide variety of classes suitable for constructing callables used as callbacks.

 To start the main loop, import kaa and call :func:`kaa.main.run`.
 The main loop (but *not* the program) will terminate when SIGTERM or SIGINT (ctrl-c) is